Make Yogurt at Home: Nutritious & Non-Toxic

 This is a different & easy, time-honored, and people-beloved method of making thick, creamy & healthy yogurt each time.
 Our ancestors relied on clay pots for making yogurt years ago, and it is the best way to make yogurt even today.
 There is no need for electronic appliances or artificial thickeners/sweeteners – all you need is 1/2 a gallon or less of raw or pasteurized milk, some leftover yogurt as a starter (see notes), and an MEC 100% non-toxic pot.
 Then follow these steps:

 (3 steps, 7-10 minutes hands-on time)

-Ingredients: Raw or pasteurized milk & live culture (2-3 tbsp of yogurt from the previous batch for every 1/2 gallon of milk)
+Ingredients: Raw or pasteurized milk & live yogurt culture (2-3 Tbsp. of yogurt from the previous batch per every 1/2 gallon of milk)

-- Yogurt from whole milk is best because it is less manipulated and has most of the nutrients.
-But you can also use low-fat if you prefer.
-The fat in whole milk is essential for brain cell development for people of all ages.
+- Yogurt from whole milk is best because it is less manipulated and has most of the original nutrients.
+However, you can also use low-fat if you prefer.
+The fat in whole milk is essential for brain cell growth and nourishment for people of all ages.

-- In a few uses, the milk will take less time to get hot than in the new pot.
+- In a few uses, the milk will take less time to get hot than in a new pot.

 There are many different healthy homemade flavors you can add to your yogurt, here are some of our favorites:

-- Have Yogurt with pureed fruits—try blueberries or strawberries with nuts of your choice
+- Yogurt with pureed fruits—try blueberries or strawberries with nuts of your choice

 - Yogurt with granola is also another healthy choice for breakfast